 - Get weird: When I say do not get eccentric, at the same time, I also want you to be a bit lunatic!
 Majority of the drone videos are nothing but lovely video footage captured from the sky.
 That’s quite exhilarating.
 Sometimes, from the audience’s perspective, it can be really nice to have a video that is different and kind of weird.
 Mix the barrel rolls with the handheld shots from the ground.
 Flip the image to make the heads of your audience roll as well.

 This point cannot be emphasized more.
-You can beautify your video footage with good background score.
-When it comes to drone footage, sound is an essential.
-A hair-raising orchestral symphony will simply add that much needed flamboyance to your video clip.
-If you add an electronic and pop tune to it, you will grant it a more modern day look. sound tends to support your video footage.
-You may add a popular song in the background but some websites might not let you add one owing to copyrights infringement.
-You can visit Pond5 to get some low cost background audios to use in your videos.
+You can beautify your video footage with a good background score.
+When it comes to drone footage, the sound is essential.
+A hair-raising orchestral symphony will simply add that much-needed flamboyance to your video clip.
+If you add an electronic and pop tune to it, you will grant it a more modern-day look. sound tends to support your video footage.
+You may add a popular song in the background but some websites might not let you add one owing to copyright infringement.
+You can visit Pond5 to get some low-cost background audios to use in your videos.

 That is it folks!
 You just have to follow these three formidable rules.
 This is a relatively novel genre of cinematography so there is plenty of room for innovation and lateral thinking.
-I hope that this tutorial will help you get the most of your video clips.
+I hope that this tutorial will help you get your recommended drone film.